 Comparison with the Forecast of the Previous Year

-The earnings forecast for the Group and the Port Logistics subgroup is primarily based on the anticipated macroeconomic and sector developments described above.
+The earnings forecast for the Group and the Port Logistics subgroup is primarily based on the anticipated macroeconomic and sector trends described above.

 Expected Financial Position

-In principle, HHLA’s investment activities can be scaled in line with demand, particularly with respect to the potential consequences of changed service structures for shipping customers and the delays in dredging the lower and outer stretches of the river Elbe.
-Due to the ongoing trend in ship sizes, the Group also reserves the right to decide on investment activities that are not prompted purely by volume developments.
-Based on the measures described above to enhance productivity in the Container and Intermodal segments, capital expenditure at Group level in 2017 is expected to be in the region of € 160 million (including the amount carried over from the previous year).
+In principle, HHLA’s major investment activities can be scaled in line with demand.
+Due to the ongoing trend in ship sizes, the Group reserves the right to decide on investment activities that are not prompted purely by volume developments.
+Capital expenditure at Group level in 2018 is expected to be in the region of € 200 million.
 Most of this amount is attributable to the Port Logistics subgroup.
-Driven largely by the trend in ship sizes, key projects relate to the investment in container gantry cranes, portal cranes and ground-handling vehicles for the container terminals in Hamburg as well as the expansion of the railway station at the Container Terminal Burchardkai.
+In the Container segment, investment will primarily focus on the purchase of container gantry cranes, storage cranes and ground-handling vehicles for the container terminals in Hamburg.
+In the Intermodal segment, funds will be used to renew and expand the company’s own transportation and handling capacities.

 HHLA will continue to pursue its yield-orientated dividend distribution policy, which aims to pay out between 50 % and 70 % of net profit for the year after non-controlling interests in the form of dividends.

-In order to achieve this objective and enable further value-oriented growth, the preservation of financial stability is the company’s top priority.
-Based on available liquidity reserves and the positive cash flows generated by anticipated earnings, HHLA is confident that sufficient financial funds will continue to be available in future, which can be supplemented by borrowing where necessary.
+Based on available liquidity reserves and the positive cash flows generated by anticipated earnings, HHLA is confident that sufficient financial funds will continue to be available in future, which could be supplemented by debt where necessary.

 Revenue from sales or lettings and from services rendered, less sales deductions and VAT.